CAT4 Level G (Year 11+) Practice Test 2026: Free PDF, Sample Questions & Tips

 1

-Look at the second row.
-The first box has three vertical lines: a broken line on the left, a bold line in the middle, and a thin solid line on the right.
+Look only at the second row.
+Box 1 holds three vertical lines: broken on the left, bold in the middle, thin solid on the right.
+Box 2 holds two horizontal lines.
+These are your raw materials — ignore the rest of the grid for now.

 2

-Rotate that first box 90° clockwise.
-Those three vertical lines become three horizontal lines: the broken line moves to the top, the bold line stays in the middle, and the thin solid line moves to the bottom.
+Turn Box 1 90° clockwise.
+The three vertical lines fall into three horizontal lines: the broken line moves to the top, the bold line stays in the middle, and the thin solid line drops to the bottom.

 3